|

 Pitter-patter

-This is Early Qenya.
+The language is Early Qenya.

 *pataktapakta 'rat-a-tat', actually attested are patakatapaka and pataktatapakta (also patakta- 'clatter', pata- 'rap, tap (of feet)' (QL:72)), but unfortunately they're one syllable too long